jsakamoto/Toolbelt.Blazor.I18nText/README.md

 Key2,Localized text 2
 ```

-**NOTICE** - The encoding of the CSV and JSON file must be **UTF-8**.
+**NOTICE** - The encoding of the CSV and JSON file must be in **UTF-8**.

-And, the naming rule of localized text source files must be bellow.
+And, the naming rule of localized text source files must be the following:

 ```
 <Text Table Name>.<Language Code>.{json|csv}